- published: 05 Oct 2015

 In this video I will show how to get to Lisbon airport from the city center and how to reach the city center from the airport.
 TO THE AIRPORT: - If you live next to Marques de Pombal or Campo Grande, the best solution is to take the bus: 744 or 783. - If you live next to Saldanha or any stop of the red line, then you can just take the metro! - A taxi, from Marques de Pombal, without lauggages will cost more or less 12 euro. - You could take AeroBus but it costs double the price of the metro or the bus and it is just a little bit more faster (but you have more space to put your lauggages).
 FROM THE AIRPORT: - If you have to go to Marques de Pombal or Campo Grande then I suggest you to take directly the 744 and 783.
 Actually also if you have to go to Saldanha, if there is no traffic the ...

-Lisbon Video: https://youtu.be/Jq5CVSl7yY4 Lisbon Tips on how to have a quick trip in lisbon.
-In This Video I go over: -Getting from the Airport to the City center of Lisbon -Where to Stay -What to do -Foods to try -Pricing in Lisbon and so on.
-Neighborhoods In Lisbon to stay in: 1.
+In This Video I go over: -Getting from the Airport to the City center of Lisbon: :10 -Where to Stay: 0:55 We stayed at Travellers House Hostel:http://www.travellershouse.com/th/home.html -Foods to Try: 1:55 -What to Do: 5:09 Best Neighborhoods In Lisbon to stay in: 1.
 Baixa-Chiado This is the heart, the center of Lisbon located near the Praça do Comércio, and surrounded by attractions, cafes and restaurants, public squares, and plenty of transportation options.
 One of the benefits of staying at a hotel in Baixa-Chiado is that you can walk to many places and you’ll be right in the center of Lisbon action.
-2. Santo Antonio The area of town opens up more with more space and it’s home to Avenida da Liberdade which is a huge tree lined boulevard known for shopping and designe...
+2. Santo Antonio The area of town opens up more with more space and it’s home to Avenida da Liberdade which is a huge tree lined boulevard known for shopping and designer brands.
+3. Barr...

 CP — Comboios de Portugal, EPE is a state-owned company which operates freight and passenger trains in Portugal.
 Before June 2009, CP stood for Caminhos de Ferro Portugueses although the company has been using its current designation as a brand name since 2004.